 Automobile Insurance Plan

-- If your driving record keeps you from getting auto coverage, contact the Automobile Insurance Plan (www.aipso.com).
+- If your driving record keeps you from getting auto coverage and you can't locate an agent to offer you coverage, then you - or the agent on your behalf - can contact the Automobile Insurance Plan (www.aipso.com).

 - This plan, created by the Washington state Legislature, must offer auto insurance coverage to hard-to-insure drivers who can't get coverage.

 The state may require you to prove you have insurance